What time is Ninja Warrior UK on TV?

 When is Ninja Warrior UK on TV?

-Ninja Warrior UK series four starts on 6.30pm, Saturday April 14 on ITV.
+Ninja Warrior UK series four continues on 6.30pm, Saturday TV.
 The series comprises of eight hour-long episodes.

 What will happen in the episode?

-Competitors from across the nation test their strength, speed and courage in this obstacle-course challenge.
-Those who make it to the end of the adrenaline-fuelled mission face one final task – scaling the heights of a tower named Mount Midoriyama – as they battle it out for the title of Ninja Warrior UK.
+A special celebrity edition of the obstacle-course challenge, with contestants including former Olympic athlete Katharine Merry and Kenzie from Blazin’ Squad testing their strength, speed and courage.
+Those who make it to the end of the adrenaline-fuelled mission face one final task – scaling the heights of a tower named Mount Midoriyama.

 Who’s hosting Ninja Warrior UK?